Forgotten Felines

 Promoting compassion and humane care for Jackson County’s feral cat population

-To help prevent overpopulation of feral (or wild) cats, Cascades Humane Society offers our Forgotten Feline program to Jackson County residents.
-The Forgotten Felines Program is a management plan in which feral cats in Jackson County are humanely trapped, evaluated, vaccinated against rabies, and sterilized by a veterinarian.
+To help prevent overpopulation of feral (or wild) cats, Cascades Humane Society offers our Forgotten Feline Program to Jackson County residents.
+The Forgotten Feline Program is a management plan in which feral cats in Jackson County are humanely trapped, evaluated, vaccinated against rabies, and sterilized by a veterinarian.
 The cats are then returned to their familiar habitats under the lifelong care of a caretaker.

 Program Details